 MPRE Requirements.
-Applicants for admission on transferred UBE score must have achieved an MPRE score of 82 or higher within two years of the date of the application to be eligible for admission.
+Applicants for admission on transferred UBE score must have achieved an MPRE score of 82 or higher To be valid, the MPRE score must have been earned within two years of the date the UBE score being transferred to Tennessee was earned, except as provided below.
+(If the MPRE score has expired, the applicant must take the MPRE again.)
 Applicants who are licensed, active and in good standing in another jurisdiction and who are using an expired MPRE score pursuant to Rule 7, Section 4.07(c), must provide proof of an MPRE score of 82 or higher.
 See Rule 7, Sec.
 4.07 and Board Policy P-4.07(d)(1)-(4) for additional information.
 For Information Regarding MPRE Test Dates, Sites, Fees, visit www.ncbex.org/exams/mpre.

 SPECIAL NOTES FOR ALL APPLICANTS